 So, who are Alias?
-They are a four piece (plus one more when joined by an acoustic guitar) consisting of drums, bass, guitar, and a multi-instrumentalist on keyboard, flute, and trumpet.
+They are a four-piece (plus one more when joined by an acoustic guitar) consisting of drums, bass, guitar, and a multi-instrumentalist on keyboard, flute, and trumpet.
 Part James, part Levellers, part Deacon Blue with an indie twist.

-The punchy social commentary of ‘What’s Gone Wrong’ gives us all of this aforementioned musical bliss, a teaser of an intro that swirls in and blasts off with crunchy guitars and huge trumpet hook.
+The punchy social commentary of ‘What’s Gone Wrong’ gives us all of this aforementioned musical bliss, a teaser of an intro that swirls in and blasts off with crunchy guitars and a huge trumpet hook.
 The bass guitar has a distinctive trebly tone that locks into a drum sound that’s woody and rich.
 It’s as fresh today as it was on release, perhaps more so in a week that sees billionaires desperate to be the first rich white dude in space.

-The jabs keep cutting through the defenses, the melodic layers of ‘Charity’ not remotely dulling the words as they slice through.
+The jabs keep cutting through the defences, the melodic layers of ‘Charity’ not remotely dulling the words as they slice through.
 The richness of ‘Away So Long’ is exhibited through a series of moments; the gentle verse flows into the ‘all for nothing’ bridge a couple of times before the chorus hits.
 The chorus is stuttered and pushes us into a giant trumpet solo and a final choral cry.

 There’s plenty more where this came from.
 ‘Equality’, pogos us into a smart melody-hits-massive-chorus combination.
-This song is reminiscent of absent hit ‘Gameplan’, a song that would have easily snuck into this play list.
+This song is reminiscent of absent hit ‘Gameplan’, a song that would have easily snuck into this playlist.

 There are unpredictable elements too.
-‘Meet My Need’ has funky moments and a big bass line to drive the verse, before there’s a deep breath and another huge chorus.
+‘Meet My Need’ has funky moments and a big bass line to drive the verse before there’s a deep breath and another huge chorus.
 Also adding something unusual, ‘Bon Voyage’ flicks between a bright verse and megaphonic chorus.

 Every element of this album has been nailed.
 Musically there’s a ton of interesting stuff going on, but the wealth of ideas and instrumentation never detracts from the songs, which are all top-shelf.
 Equally, there are hooks everywhere you look, but all absolutely belong in each track they hang from.
 Even in the sections with every instrument contributing, everything comes through with stunning clarity.

-Tim.
-Jodie.
-Steve.
+Tim Simpkins.
+Jodie Fischer.
+Steve Cains.
 Dodger.
 Please hear our plea to digitise this perfect album!